julianweisbord/FHSAPP/README.md

 ///DONE///
 add the links to the main.php

+///DONE///
+Add a way to prevent duplicates.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 To do still:
-Add a way to prevent duplicates. add a reset option to settings.php add redirects at the top as headers (really more of a Griffin thing to do) figure out the adding clubs and sports for the settings.php --> Next meeting
+add a reset option to settings.php //Might not be necessary add redirects at the top as headers to prevent accessing the page if not logged in (involves session variables and cookies) (really more of a Griffin thing to do) figure out the adding clubs and sports for the settings.php --> Next meeting

 Plan for the rest of the month: